verse/verse-entities/unit_tests/README.md

 Unit tests for vrsent module
 ============================

-This directory contains unit tests for vrsent module.
-To be able to run these test you have to set up PYTHONPATH system variable.
-This variable has to include path to packege vrsent and binary module verse.so
+This directory contains unit tests for `vrsent` module.
+To be able to run these test you have to set up `PYTHONPATH` system variable.
+This variable has to include path to package `vrsent` and binary module verse.so

 ```bash
 export PYTHONPATH=/path/to/verse/module:/path/to/vrsent/module